justcode21/GoEasy/README.md

-# GoEasy
+## Overview
-This App was developed for the "SmartCity"Hackthon organized in JUIT.
+GoEasy was developed for the "SmartCity"Hackthon organized in JUIT.
 It won the socond prize of INR 10k.

 The App fetches the real-time locations of clients and navigates you towards the least croweded facility you are looking for, the facilities include -